alphagov/ai-publishing-feedback-experimentation/README.md

 ## Technical documentation

+### Running the application locally using Docker compose

+Note: This will run the streamlit app, the Qdrant database, and the evaluation script on your local machine

-To run the application, make sure you have docker and docker-compose installed, and have the relevant environment variables stored (speak with the AI team).
+To run the application, make sure you have docker and docker-compose installed and have the relevant environment variables stored (speak with the AI team).
 Then run `docker-compose up`.

 You will also need to download data to fill the dashboard dropdowns.
 The code to do this can be found in `notebooks/get_feedback_dimensions.ipynb`

+### Running the application locally using a remote Qdrant database in Compute Engine

+Note: This will run ONLY the streamlit app on your local machine

+To run the application locally using a remote Qdrant database in Compute engine you can simply run `streamlit run app/main.py` from the root directory.
+This will start the application on your local machine and connect to the remote Qdrant database IF you have the correct environment variables set.
+The environment variables are stored in the `compute_engine.env` file in the root directory.

+### Using Cloud Build to deploy the application to Cloud Run

+Note: This will deploy the streamlit app to Cloud Run

+To deploy the application to Cloud Run, you can use Cloud Build.
+The `cloudbuild.yaml` and `Dockerfile` files in the root directory contain the steps to build the container image and deploy it to Cloud Run.

+To run the build, you can use the following command from the root directory: `gcloud builds submit --config cloudbuild.yaml` The resulting build might take a while because it's using buildx to build the image.
+This image will be pushed to the Google Artifact Registry and then can be deployed to Cloud Run.

+To deploy to Cloud Run locally (avoiding the requirement to type lots of environment variables into the cloud console), you can use the command found in `deploy_to_cloudrun.sh`.
+This script will deploy the image to Cloud Run and set the environment variables for you.
+Run this file by typing `bash deploy_to_cloudrun.sh` in the root directory.

 ### A note on Poetry